TREASURIES-Italy, Spain fears boost demand for U.S. bonds

 There is “continued unrest with some of the key core economies,” said Ian Lyngen, head of U.S. rates strategy at BMO Capital Markets in New York.

-Geopolitical concerns have dominated in recent days as North Korea also said on Friday it was still open to talks with the United States after President Donald Trump called off a summit with leader Kim Jong Un, saying it hoped the “Trump formula” could resolve the standoff over its nuclear weapons program.
+Geopolitical concerns have dominated in recent days.
+North Korea said on Friday it was still open to talks with the United States after President Donald Trump called off a summit with leader Kim Jong Un, saying it hoped the “Trump formula” could resolve the standoff over its nuclear weapons program.

-Technical factors, however, are a large part of the move, with benchmark 10-year note yields falling back from an almost seven-year high of 3.128 percent last week.
+Technical factors were also driving the bond rally, with benchmark 10-year note yields falling back from an almost seven-year high of 3.128 percent last week.

 “The Treasury market has essentially pulled back from a solid attempt to reprice to a higher yield plateau,” Lyngen said.